MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/troubleshoot-sql-queries.md

 # Troubleshoot SQL queries

-While developing flows that run queries on databases, you may encounter errors in the deployed database actions.
+While developing flows that run queries on databases, you may encounter errors caused by the deployed database actions.
 If you can't identify the source of the issue through the displayed error messages, perform the following troubleshooting steps:

 1. Replace any single quote (**'**) characters with double quotes (**"**) or the other way around.